© 2026 WSHU

 WSHU

-States of emergency remain in effect across Connecticut and New York as a powerful winter storm continues to bring heavy snow and strong winds to the region.
+States of emergency remain in effect across Connecticut and New York as a powerful winter storm continues to bring heavy snow and damaging winds to the region.

 As part of Gov. Ned Lamont’s emergency declaration, commercial vehicles are banned from Connecticut highways until further notice.
 New York Gov. Kathy Hochul also declared a state of emergency, banning empty commercial vehicles and tandem tractor-trailers south of Interstate 84.

-As of 9 a.m., Eversource reported more than 13,000 customers without power in Connecticut.
-United Illuminating reported about 3,000 outages, mostly in Trumbull.
-PSEG Long Island said just over 15,000 customers were without electricity.
+As of 2 p.m., Eversource reported more than 10,300 customers without power in Connecticut and warned that restoration could take several days for some residents.
+United Illuminating reported about 400 outages, down from roughly 3,000 earlier in the day.
+PSEG Long Island said about 12,600 customers were without electricity.

 Eversource said 700 crews are on standby in Connecticut, including out-of-state teams assisting with downed wires.
 Hochul said 5,600 utility workers are on standby across New York.